 Lebanese Lavash Bread

-This is lavosh—large, thin, flexible Middle Eastern flat breads, made from a strong, yeasted wheat dough.
-They’re used for scooping or wrapping up vegetable or bean dips, salads, or kebabs.
+This is lavash —large, flexible Middle Eastern flat breads, made from a strong, yeasted wheat dough.
+They’re used for scooping or wrapping up vegetables and dips.
 You can bake them either on a sheet in a hot oven or on top of the stove, draped over an inverted wok or on a griddle if the breads are small enough to fit.
 As with pita, the yeast in this dough contributes to its flavor and texture; the bread doesn’t rise when baked.
 From Breadtime: A Down-to-Earth Cookbook for Bakers and Bread Lovers* by Susan Jane Cheney.

 Makes: 6 (12-inch) breads